nylas/nylas-api-demo/README.md

 To use the API without implementing authentication, visit the [Nylas Dashboard]( https://dashboard.nylas.com/sign-in) and register for a developer account.
 After you have registered, you can click 'Auth Account' to sync a new email account, and get your access token.

+### Export environment variables
+If you plan on using webhooks, the app will need your client secret in order to verify incoming webhooks.
+You can find your secret in the [Nylas Dashboard]( https://dashboard.nylas.com/sign-in) in the Dashboard view.
+Click the eye icon beside App Secret to copy/paste.

+`export NYLAS_OAUTH_CLIENT_SECRET=<nylas_client_secret>`

 ### Run:
 `flask run`